infovpcs/odoo18_mcp_project/README.md

 - Python 3.8 or higher
 - Odoo 18.0 instance
 - Access to Odoo database
+- LangGraph and LangChain (for agent-based export/import operations)
 - Claude Desktop (optional, for AI integration)

 ### Setup